the-y-company/QualtricsInR/README.md

 devtools::install_github('ppssphysics/QualtricsInR', auth_token='key')
 ```

+We expect to submit the package to CRAN.

 ## Authentication

-Two ways are provided to set-up your Qualtrics credentials:
+We provide two authentication methods to set-up your Qualtrics credentials:

 1. Using a plain Token
 2. Using the OAuth 2.0